 - If you don’t live near any hills then find a multi-storey building and get stomping up (and down) the stairwell.

-- If possible, do a two day hike with a full backpack before your main trip.
+- If possible, do a two day hike with a fully loaded backpack before your main trip.
 It will help you get used to consecutive days of hiking.